You will love how quick this crochet towel holder is to make!

-The second problem is the crocheted towel topper holding up after many washes.
 It does not look as nice once it has been washed over and over.
-This may not be a problem for some if they only use these towels as a decor piece but I was using these as actual hand towels and not just decor.
+This may not be a problem for some if they only use these towels as a decor piece but I use these as actual hand towels and not just decor.

 Now, several years after making my first crochet towel topper comes this style crochet kitchen towel holder.

 I absolutely love this design because there is no need to worry about sewing on any buttons!

 Another reason I like this design for a crochet towel holder is because you do not need to wash the towel ring over and over since it is not permanently attached to a towel.